aneoconsulting/ArmoniK.Infra/README.md

   - `chore`: maintenance or organizational tasks.
   - `build`: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)

-Example of a Conventional Commit:
+Example of a Conventional Commit of PULL REQUEST:

 ```
 docs(changelog): update changelog to beta.5